 There is a slight angle outward, which changes the whole dimension of that particular hoof.
 While this is considered a minor issue, it does cause the outside wall of her hoof to stretch, placing pressure on the inside wall, which then breaks out.

-In this article, I discussed how a horse walks mostly on its hoof nail (the bottom of their hoof wall).
-If they break parts of this off, they can end up with balance issues and strain ligaments.
+A horse walks mostly on its hoof nail (the bottom of their hoof wall).
+If they break parts of the hoof nail off, they can end up with balance issues and strain ligaments.

 So, part of Mihr’s farrier schedule is to monitor her hooves daily, check for signs of stretching and breakage, and do corrective rasping every couple of weeks until she is due for a trim again.
 This helps balance her hoof, keeping it in the optimal position and ensuring that she doesn’t strain her ligaments and tendons.